Constrained Stochastic Recursive Momentum Successive Convex Approximation: Proposed Algorithm

-In general however, determining global values of the different problem parameters $\sigma$, $L$, $L_g$, $\omega$, and $\rho$ may not be easy.
-In practice, the algorithm parameters are often tuned directly and without needing the problem parameters. \end{rem}
+In general however, determining global values of the different problem parameters $\sigma$, $L$, $\chi$, and $\rho$ may not be easy.
+In practice, the algorithm parameters are often tuned directly and without first determining the problem parameters. \end{rem}